oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 Ackoff's [Knowlege Hierarchy](#diek) defines data as "symbols that are properties of observables" and informally calls information "descriptions inferred from data".
-JADN formalizes the relationship between information and data, creating a standardized technology-agnostic information model that lies between the traditional logical data model and multiple technology-specific physical data models.
+JADN formalizes the relationship between information and data, creating a standardized technology-agnostic information modeling layer that lies between the traditional logical data model and multiple technology-specific physical data models.

 UML defines "Simple Classifiers" that include DataTypes, and "Structured Classifiers" that include Classes, Components,